open-o11y/aws-o11y-good-practices/docs/index.md

 - **By Infra & Data**: covering infrastructure and datastores
 - **By Language**: covering languages
 - **By Destination**: covering telemetry and analytics
+- **Tasks**: covering anomaly detection, alerting, troubleshooting, and more

 [Learn more about dimensions …](dimensions/)

 ## How to use